Adriano Sofri: Calabresi murder and background

-First trial, retrial and European Supreme Court.
-Escape of Pietrostefani.
+First trial, retrial and European Supreme Court – escape of Pietrostefani

 On 2 May 1990 in Milan, Sofri was convicted and sentenced to serve 22 years in prison.
 Pietrostefani and Bompressi also received 22 years, while Marino was sentenced to 11 years due to his collaboration.

 In July 1991, the Court of Appeal of Milan upheld the convictions, but these were cancelled the following year by the Supreme Court of Cassation asking for a new proceeding.
 With a new judgment by another section of the Court of Appeal of Milan, Sofri and the others were acquitted in 1993.
-Unusually, when the trial arrived for the second time at the Supreme Court, the sentence was canceled again and a third proceeding was requested.
+Unusually, when the trial arrived for the second time at the Supreme Court, the sentence was cancelled again and a third proceeding was requested.
 It took place and Sofri was convicted with the partners by yet another section of the Court of Appeal of Milan in 1995.
 Finally, the Supreme Court in its third review confirmed this judgment, ending the trial with a conviction in 1997.

 After 2 years of prison, in 1999 Sofri and Pietrostefani asked and obtained by the Supreme Court a temporary suspension of the sentence and a retrial.
 This is an exceptional measure, quite unusual in the Italian justice system, and it was granted because of the complicated legal path and the high political pressure on the first trial at the time.
-In the meanwhile, they were released from prison waiting for the hearings; these were held by the Court of Appeal of Venice, the only one accepting to do the procedure at the time.
+Meanwhile, they were released from prison and were waiting for the hearings; these were held by the Court of Appeal of Venice, the only one accepting to do the procedure at the time.
 In 2000 the Court celebrated a new trial and sentenced a confirmation of the convictions, later ratified by the Supreme Court.
-While Sofri accepted the sentence and returned in prison, Pietrostefani had already fled in France.
+While Sofri accepted the sentence and returned to prison, Pietrostefani had already fled in France.
 He remained fugitive and never came back to serve its sentence, because French authorities refused to extradite him under the Mitterrand doctrine.

 In 2003 the European Court of Human Rights refused yet another appeal made by Sofri and Pietrostefani for another retrial, calling it "inadmissible" and sentencing that their trial had been fair: "the trial inspected [by us] did not deteriorated the rights of the defense" and "did not deteriorated the equity of the proceeding".